 Every chapter lists one or more recommendations for videos (with URLs), primarily on YouTube®.
 There is a quiz at the end of the course, and answers for both the chapter questions and the quiz are in the teacher’s book.

 A memory game is included among the activities for most chapters.
-A set of 80 memory game cards is at the back of the teacher’s book.
-(You should copy these onto cardstock then cut them out.)
+A set of 80 memory game cards is at the back of the teacher’s book and also on the publisher's website (as a free download).
 Forty cards have the name of one kingdom or of both a kingdom and phylum—many are duplicates.
 The other 40 cards have characteristics of something that is a member of the kingdoms or phylum listed on the first 40 cards.
 For example, the card that says, “Fungi” can be matched with the card that says, “Examples include: mushrooms, yeast, and lichen.”
-The memory game cards bring up my only complaint about this course.
-The teacher and student books are available only in print, but it would be so much easier to print out these cards from a PDF if one were available for the teacher’s book, or for just the cards.
+The teacher's book is available only in print, and you can copy the pages with the cards onto cardstock and cut them.
+But it's much easier to print these out from the PDF.

 Before starting the second chapter of the course, students should choose one of the Cross-Chapter Exploration Projects to work on.
 These are larger projects that will take time to complete.
 As with the other activities, they address the needs of students with different learning styles by offering choices such as participating in a scavenger hunt, designing a kingdoms-related theme park, creating dances that relate to the animal kingdoms, researching information, and completing charts that are found in the student book.
 Choose the activities that work best for your children, since they are not expected to complete all of them.